House buying involves 2 parts:

 - When you view the house the second/third time, it is good to make a thorough check to get an idea of the additional investment needed before you get it to the shape you need the house to be.
 Check for water leaks, dishwasher, oven, microwave, fridge, gas/induction units paint inside/outside, mould, door close/open, shower, hotwater etc are working properly.

 - The house you will get will most often not look like the way you saw it.
-Unless agreed the curtains will be gone, flooring also may be, the furniture of course.
+Unless agreed the curtains will be gone, flooring also may be gone, the furniture of course.
 Most importantly the walls are likely to have several holes from the paintings, clock etc of the previous resident.
 Be prepared to see what you get.

 - When you want to sell, it may not be easy to sell a house.
 It may sell in just a few days or remain unsold for years.
 Understand the risk before buying.
 Normally it is considered a good option to buy when you know you will stay for 4+ years.